 Where should the application for the TIN be submitted?

-Depending on the situation, the application file must be submitted as follows:
+Depending on the specific case, the application file must be submitted as follows:

 - to the Romanian tax office in whose territorial area the tax agent/fiscal representative has his domicile established, if the request is made through a tax agent/fiscal representative appointed according to the legislation in force.

 For individuals who generate income subject to the tax withholding obligation (eg: dividends, interest, etc.), the request for attribution of the tax identification number can also be submitted by the Romanian payer of the income (e.g. the Romanian company that pays the dividends).

 How can the application be submitted?

-The application file for the TIN can be submitted by following means
+The application file for the TIN can be submitted by the following means:

 - directly to the local tax office, at the registry desk, or

-- by post, via acknowledgment of receipt procedure.
+- by post (Romanian Postal Office), via acknowledgment of receipt procedure.

-The certificate reflecting the tax identification number is generally issued by the Romanian tax authorities within approximately 10 business days from the time of submission of the complete file.
+The certificate reflecting the tax identification number should generally be issued by the Romanian tax authorities within approximately 5 to 10 business days from the time of submission of the complete file.